This page explains what you and your child can expect at your audiology appointment:

 How do I get an appointment?

-Confirmation of your appointment, along with a map of the clinic location and a questionnaire, will be sent to you by post, or via email if requested.
+Confirmation of your appointment, along with a map of the clinic location will be sent to you by post, or via email if requested.
 You will also receive a text message reminder before your appointment.

 Please check the clinic location on your appointment letter carefully.
 You can also find information about where to find our clinics on the community services page.

 Changing or cancelling your appointment